peteamiri/Tutorials/SalesForce/CertNote2.md

 21. Given a scenario, identify how to automate lead management With Web-to-Lead, you can gather information from your company’s website and automatically generate up to 500 new leads a day.
 Your company may already have a registration or other type of page where users enter their contact information.
 You may also want to create a jump page where prospects respond to a campaign.
-With a little extra HTML code, you can redirect that information to Salesforce to create new leads.
+With a little extra HTML code, you can redirect that information to SalesForce to create new leads.
 22. Describe the capabilities of campaign management
 5 steps to make it more effective:
 1. Create the campaign: After determining your marketing strategy, create a campaign to track your efforts.
 2. Create your target list: Next define who you want to target with your campaign.
 The method used to create a target list depends on who you are targeting:
 Rented or Purchased Lists - Simply use the list of names as your target list.
 We recommend that you do not import the names into the system yet.
-Existing Contacts, Leads, or Person Account - Run a contact, lead, or person account report in Salesforce and use the Add to Campaign button to associate those records with your campaign.
+Existing Contacts, Leads, or Person Account - Run a contact, lead, or person account report in SalesForce and use the Add to Campaign button to associate those records with your campaign.
 Alternatively, go to a list view of contacts or leads and use the Add to Campaign button to associate those records with your campaign.
 Note that person accounts are included in contact list views and can be added to campaigns from them.
-3. Execute the campaign: All campaign execution occurs outside of Salesforce.
+3. Execute the campaign: All campaign execution occurs outside of SalesForce.
 It can be online or offline, for example:
 * Online - Send email using an email execution vendor.
 * Offline - Plan and host a conference; run print or radio advertisements; send direct mail pieces; or host a Web seminar.
 4. Track responses: The possible types of campaign responses can be divided into the following groups based on the response tracking mechanism:
 Website Response - Prospects respond by filling in a form on your website.
 Use Web-to-Lead to set up a jump page or microsite for the campaign.
 All responses are created as leads, and if the Web form includes the Campaign field value, the leads are directly associated to the campaign.
 You can also include the Member Status field in the form to automatically mark all submissions with a particular member status.
 Manual Update - Customers and prospects respond via phone or mail.
 A sales or marketing team member can manually update the Campaign History for the lead, contact, or person account.
 Mass Update/Offline Response - The third type of response is any response that you track in an offline list, for example, trade show attendance or email responses from your email vendor.
-In Salesforce, use the Manage Members page to update the member status of leads, contacts, or person accounts that have been associated with your campaign.
+In SalesForce, use the Manage Members page to update the member status of leads, contacts, or person accounts that have been associated with your campaign.
 5. Analyze campaign effectiveness: The final step is to analyze the effectiveness of the campaign using reports and campaign statistics.

 A campaign hierarchy allows you to group campaigns together within a specific marketing program or initiative, which enables you to analyze related marketing efforts more efficiently.